cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 The ARI Working Group owns the classical buildpacks which have higher adoption in CF today.
 Note: ARM64 support for Cloud Native Buildpacks (CNBs) is already being addressed by the Paketo WG separately (see [ARM64 Paketo Buildpacks](https://www.cloudfoundry.org/blog/arm64-paketo-buildpacks/)).
 Work for classical buildpacks includes:

 - Produce ARM64 variants of classical buildpack dependencies (JDK, Node.js, Python, Ruby, Go, .NET, PHP, nginx runtimes)
-- Produce an ARM64 variant of the `cflinuxfs4` root filesystem
+- Produce an ARM64 variant of the `cflinuxfs5` (Noble) root filesystem
 - Validate classical buildpack `detect` and `compile` phases on ARM64 cells
 - Update classical buildpack CI to produce and test ARM64 artifacts